Requesting References & Recommendations

 - deadlines or due dates by which the receiving organization must have your recommendation/reference in hand

 - Some professors and staff members may want to meet with you to discuss the recommendation and learn more about your goals.
 Others may ask you to provide additional information.
-For example, Ana Class-Rivera of Counseling and Career Services at MCC says even when she has worked closely with a student, she may not know all of the pertinent details needed to write a strong recommendation.
+For example, Ana Class-Rivera of Counseling at MCC says even when she has worked closely with a student, she may not know all of the pertinent details needed to write a strong recommendation.
 For that reason, she always asks students to provide her with a copy of their resume or list of accomplishments & a description of the program or job they are applying for.
 This information helps her match the recommendations to the requirements of the job or university.

 - If the professor feels s/he doesn’t know you well enough to provide the recommendation or if the professor does not believe his/her recommendation will add value to your application, s/he may decline to do so.
 Identify someone who knows your academic/professional performance better.